rwev/coyote.life/content/articles/published/philosophy--education--school-prison.md

-Title: Schools, a Modern Prison System
+Title: Of Schools and Prisons
 Category: philosophy/education
 Status: published